rsa-tools/rsat-code/java/README.txt

 The rpairs.tab file required for some options can be found in $RSAT/java/misc In the same directory, the list of supported KEGG organisms (in KGML modus) is stored.

-The options -a, -r, -R and the DB modus of MetabolicGraphProvider are not available.
+The options -a, -r, -R and the DB modus of MetabolicGraphProvider are only available if metabolic_db data have been installed.
+Check the NeAT web server install guide for installation of postgres and metabolic_db.

 2.7.2.
 Pathwayinference